Skip to content

 Table of Contents

 For small business owners in need of a quick cash infusion, few lending products beat a merchant cash advance, or MCA.
-MCAs have few qualification requirements, so underwriting is quick and you could receive the funds in a few days.
-Providers usually take their repayment automatically, saving you the headache of managing a monthly payment.
+MCAs have few qualification requirements, so underwriting is quick and you could receive the funds in a few days or sometimes as fast as the same day.
+Providers usually take their repayment automatically via the business bank account or credit card processor, saving you the headache of managing a monthly payment.

 But this quick and easy lending product does have some significant drawbacks – chief amongst which is their cost.
-Merchant cash advances sometimes have APRs in the triple digits, and daily payments can put a dent in your cash flows.
+Merchant cash advances sometimes have APRs in the triple digits (especially if less than a year because of the compounding rate), and daily payments can put a dent in your cash flows.
 Here’s what you need to know about the costs of merchant cash advances.

 What is a Merchant Cash Advance?